-While it is commonly known that Avocados are high in healthy fats, it is not often talked about how much fat is each avocado.
+While it is commonly known that Avocados are high in healthy fats, it is not often talked about how much fat is in each avocado.
 Moreover, how many calories does that equates to?
-To find out just how many calories are in avocados keep reading.
+To find out just how many calories are in avocados, keep reading.

 How Many Calories In Avocados